 A breeding quality Blue Heeler will cost around $1,200 and a high pedigree American Pitbull Terrier will cost around $800.

 How to Find Reputable Pit Heeler Breeders?

-When searching for your first Pit Heeler, it’s vital that you choose a breeder with character and integrity.
+When searching for your first Pit Heeler, you must choose a breeder with character and integrity.

 You don’t want to buy a puppy from a breeder who hasn’t done his research on the parenting breeds.

-Most importantly, you need to find a breeder who is able to properly screen his Pitbulls.
+Most importantly, you need to find a breeder who can properly screen his Pitbulls.

 They should never use an American Pitbull Terrier for breeding who’s had a history of being a fighting dog or is excessively aggressive.

 They can pass on these traits to their offspring which can make for a bad Pit Heeler puppy.